YaroslavaShyt/spacex_rocket_launch_data/README.md

 An application for seeing data about SpaceX rockets and their flights.

 ### Functionality
-- See rockets' images, titles
+- See rockets' images in slider
 - Swipe carousel slider for next rocket in queue

 ### Technologies